phpman > man > gitattributes(5)

 the output.
 There are several advantages to choosing this method:

-than it is to perform your own diff.
-In many cases, existing programs can be used
+it is to perform your own diff.
+In many cases, existing programs can be used as

-still utilize many of Git's diff features, including colorization, word-diff, and
+utilize many of Git’s diff features, including colorization, word-diff, and combined

 3. Caching.
 Textconv caching can speed up repeated diffs, such as those you might